markstringer-dti/markstringer-dti.github.io/dti.md

 Nobody on the team decides to pick it up.
 It may well be that no discussion has been had within the team about why they don't want to pick up this story and tackle it.
 As with the crew on the improvisational stage, they agreed, they might not have talked about it, not to tackle it.
 Of course, in these situations, it's the job of the project manager to hold up with story and ask what it is about this story that means everyone is avoiding it.

 So, one place to spot the pirate ship is stand-up.
 Another is the retrospective.
 That's a meeting that happens, typically every two weeks where the team talks about how the previous sprint went.
-What went well, what didn't go so well, what could be done better.
+In the retrospective, the team asks these questions: what went well? what didn't go so well? what could be done better?

 One of the strange things about project management is that very often everybody who is working on a project knows what's wrong with the project.
 If they're not saying, it's because they've tried to say or have said and have been either ignored, told to back off, threatened or even disciplined for pointing it out.
 This is the same as if, in an improv show, one of the performers shouted "Look!
-A pirate ship!" and a director sitting next to the stage shouting "Shut up about the pirate ship!
+A pirate ship!" and a director sitting next to the stage responded by saying "Shut up about the pirate ship!
+I don't want to hear any more of this negative thinking.
 Clean the decks!"

 A leader doesn't need to tell the team to shut up about the pirate ships and clean the decks many times.
 Once they've done it once or twice they will have already caused one of the strangest problems that I've seen.
 And I've seen it repeatedly: highly skilled, highly paid team who've given up trying to think for themselves.